AuraDevelopmentTeam/AuraChat/README.md

 - Types:
     - String: Variable can be any string.
     - Text Component: A text component object, as used by Minecraft itself.
-    - Number: Variables can be a number (probably one for ints and floats).
+    - Number: Variables can be a number (probably one for integers and floats).
     - Enums: Variables can be one of a few possible states.
     - Player: A player.
     - Optional: A variable that can either hold a value of a defined type or hold no value at all.